vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 [Vipps på Nett](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/).

-The reason for this is that the Norwegian Tax Administration considers "Vipps-nummer" to be cash transactions, while eCommerce is defined as remote sales ("fjernhandel").
+The reason for this is that the Norwegian Tax Administration considers "Vippsnummer" to be cash transactions, while eCommerce is defined as remote sales ("fjernhandel").
 The regulations associated with both are different enough to require this policy.